DCC-Lab/PyDCCLab/README.md

 # CERVO-dcclab Python module

-This simple module is meant to simplify the loading and treatment of images at CERVO.
-The ultimate goal of this module is to rapidly be able to extract useful and pertinent information about microscopy images taken at the CERVO research center.
+This simple module is meant to simplify the loading and treatment of images at CERVO (or in any lab) but also to manage databases for data.
+The ultimate goal of this module is to rapidly be able to extract useful and pertinent information about microscopy images.

 ## Image Analysis